-Per Cla ss A Unit(1) Per C lass B Unit(1) Total Public offering price \$ 5.00 \$ 1,000.00 \$18,000,000.00 Underwriting discount to be paid to the underwriters by us(2) \$ 0.40 \$ 80.00 \$ 1,440,000.00 Proceeds to us (before expenses) \$ 4.60 \$ 920.00 \$16,560,000.00
+Per Class A Unit(1) Per Class B Unit(1) Total Public offering price .
+Underwriting discount to be paid to the underwriters by us(2) Proceeds to us (before expenses)

-(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$4.995 and (ii) a public offering price per warrant of \$0.01 per whole share of common stock and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$999.00 and (ii) a public offering price per warrant of \$0.01 per whole share of common stock.
+(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$ and (ii) a public offering price per warrant of \$ and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$ and (ii) a public offering price per warrant of \$.

-(2) We have granted a 45 day option to the underwriter to purchase additional shares of common stock and/or warrants to purchase shares of common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and the number of shares of common stock underlying the warrants sold in the primary offering) at the public offering price per share of common stock and the public offering price per warrant set forth above less the underwriting discounts and commissions, solely to cover overallotments, if any.
+(2) We have granted a 45 day option to the underwriter to purchase up to common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and the number of shares of common stock underlying the warrants sold in the primary offering) at the public offering price per share of common stock and the public offering price per warrant set forth above less the underwriting discounts and commissions, solely to cover over-allotments, if any.

-We estimate the total expenses payable by us for this offering to be approximately \$1,770,000 which amount includes (i) the underwriting discount of \$1,440,000 (\$1,656,000 if the underwriters' over-allotment option is exercised in full) and (ii) reimbursement of the accountable expenses of the representative equal to \$120,000 including the legal fees of the representative being paid by us and (iii) other estimated company expenses of approximately \$210,000 which includes legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
+We estimate the total expenses payable by us for this offering to be approximately \$ which amount includes (i) the underwriting discount of \$ (\$ if the underwriters' over-allotment option is exercised in full) and (ii) reimbursement of the accountable expenses of the representative equal to \$120,000 including the legal fees of the representative being paid by us and (iii) other estimated company expenses of approximately \$ which includes legal accounting printing costs and various fees associated with the registration and listing of our shares.